github/opensource.guide/overviews/mastering-markdown/index.md

 ### Automatic linking for URLs

-Any pasted URL, like `http://www.github.com/`, will automatically turn into a clicklable link.
+Any URL (like `http://www.github.com/`) will be automatically converted into a clickable link.

 ### Strikethrough